song31/comix-server/README.md

 Q) Does comix-server support password protection?
 A) Yes, using Apache's basic authentication mechanism.
 Refer to
    <http://www.cs.duke.edu/csl/faqs/web/basic-auth> to know how to
    configure it.
-Note that the user name should be AirComix (case sensitve) and .htaccess file should be in /var/services/web/comix where handler.php exists.
+Note that the user name must be AirComix (case sensitve) and .htaccess file should be in /var/services/web/comix where handler.php exists.
 If there is no htpasswd util in your system, you can create the password file on other machines and copy it to